Cordon sanitaire (politics): Israel

-In Israel, the Joint List and its component parties—Hadash, Balad, Ta'al, Ma'an, and (formerly) Ra'am—are under a de facto cordon sanitaire, primarily for not supporting Zionism.
+The Joint List and its component parties—Hadash, Balad, Ta'al, Ma'an, and (formerly) Ra'am—are under a de facto cordon sanitaire, primarily for not supporting Zionism.
 Following the 2021 Israeli legislative election, the conservative Ra'am, which had left the joint list and run on its own, entered into coalition with a number of predominantly Zionist parties to form the thirty-sixth government of Israel.

-In the past there was a cordon sanitaire against the Kahanist party Kach, with Likud prime minister Yitzhak Shamir famously walked out of the Knesset floor during Meir Kahane's speeches.
-The party was eventually outlawed and disbanded, and cordons of various levels have been enforced on its successor parties, which were mostly limited to cooperation within the National Union and its successor coalitions until 2019, when then prime minister Benjamin Netanyahu orchestrated Otzma Yehudit's involvement in an electoral coalition in hopes of securing a parliamentary majority of supporters.
+Between 1984 and 1988, there was a cordon sanitaire against the Kahanist party Kach.
+Famously, Likud prime minister Yitzhak Shamir walked out of the Knesset floor during Meir Kahane's speeches.
+The cordon ended in 1988 after the party was outlawed and disbanded, and cordons of various levels have been enforced on its successor parties, which were mostly limited to cooperation within the National Union and its successor coalitions until 2019, when then prime minister Benjamin Netanyahu orchestrated Otzma Yehudit's involvement in an electoral coalition in hopes of securing a parliamentary majority of supporters.

+Latvia

+In Latvia the Latvian Russian Union, For Stability! and Social Democratic Party "Harmony" have been excluded from participation in ruling coalitions at a national level.
+The cordon against the Harmony party remains up to this day.